 8. Nero (Roman Emperor)

-If you are well acquainted with ancient Roman history, you know there is going to be a strong presence of Roman emperors in this list.
+If you are well acquainted with ancient Roman history, you have probably guessed that there are going to be quite a few Roman emperors on this list.
 Nero was one of the most infamous of Rome’s emperors.
-History remembers him today as a madman with absolute power – a ruler who indulged in frequent debaucheries and had an extreme hatred for Christians.
+History remembers him today as a madman with absolute power, a ruler who indulged in frequent debauchery and hated Christians.

-Apart from being a thorn in the life of common people of contemporary Rome, he is also known to have murdered his own mother Agrippina and his wives Octavia and Poppaea Sabina.
-And then there is the story of how he set the Great fire in Rome so that he could build a new city-center with a brand new palace for himself.
-When the monstrous blitz eventually died out after engulfing much of Rome, the first thing he did was build himself a brand new palace.
+Apart from being a thorn in the side of the common people, he is also known to have murdered his own mother Agrippina and his wives, Octavia and Poppaea Sabina.
+And then there is the story of how he started a great fire in Rome so that he could build a new city center with a brand-new palace for himself.
+When the monstrous fire eventually died out after engulfing much of the city, the first thing he did was to build himself a brand-new palace.

 7. Fu Sheng (Ancient China)

 Fu Sheng was an infamous emperor of the Qin dynasty who ruled for only two years during the period of the Dong Jin dynasty (317-420 AD).
 But these two years’ worth of lunacy and unprecedented pride were enough to send him to his death at the hands of his own family members.